 “Businesses are hurt by identity theft when customers trace the theft back to the business,” Goldberg said.
 “When they realize that a crime is being committed at a certain location, they don’t want to take their business there anymore.”

 “A good business – big and small – has to recognize that as much care as they take to safeguard their proceeds, whether cash, checks or money wired into their accounts, they have to take equal care to safeguard the information they have in their files and computers.
 It is just as valuable,” Goldberg explained.

 Goldberg said that you must have physical security so that someone can’t just go in and walk out with a computer that holds all of your customer information.
 You also have to screen your employees.
 Many employees realize that information is worth a lot of money.

 “Social engineering is much easier than hacking into a system,” Goldberg said.
-“To do a hacking job, you have to be experienced with computers and know to get information from the computer you’ve hacked, but to corrupt one of your employees, either with money or romance, is a low-tech technique.
-You can be a common thief and manage to commit identity theft if you pay off the receptionist to steal identity information.”
+“To do a hacking job, you have to be experienced with computers and know to get information from the computer you’ve hacked, but to corrupt one of your employees is a low-tech technique.”

 There are two types of identity thieves, Goldberg explained.
 One is the homegrown variety where a relative is scamming another relative – children taking their parent’s or brother’s ID information.

 The other type is the real criminal who is generally part of a highly professional organization.
-Goldberg said that these organizations have the tasks of individual members broken down so that it is almost like a spy cell.
+Goldberg said that these organizations have the tasks of individual members broken down.
 No one knows in particular who they are dealing with.

 “Identity theft causes billions of dollars in losses to businesses each year,” Goldberg said.
 “Business people should be seriously concerned about identity theft.”